rohitkannan/rohitkannan.github.io/_pages/about.md

 ---
 **Research Interests**

-I am broadly interested in theory and algorithms for data-driven decision-making under uncertainty with application to energy and chemical process systems.
-My research interests include approaches for integrating learning and optimization, deterministic global optimization, and designing scalable methods for stochastic optimization.
+I am broadly interested in theory and algorithms for **data-driven decision-making under uncertainty** with application to *energy and chemical process systems*.
+My research interests include approaches for *integrating learning and optimization*, *deterministic global optimization*, and designing *scalable methods for stochastic optimization*.

 **Recent News:**